-Transform your ideas about the library: celebrate National Library Week April 10-16
+Embrace leadership at your library: celebrate National Library Week April 8-14

-Oak Ridge Public Library is celebrating National Library Week by accepting donations for ADFAC (Aid to Distressed Families of Appalachian Counties) and the Oak Ridge Animal Shelter for the whole month of April.
+Oak Ridge Public Library is also celebrating National Library Week by accepting donations for Aid to Distressed Families of Appalachian Counties (ADFAC) for the whole month of April.